lechefran/python_slam/docs/trajectory-records.md

 It documents transform direction and initial-pose semantics explicitly.
 This is correction provenance, not a resumable map serialization format.

 [Keyframe selection](keyframe-selection.md) is implemented.
-All accepted mapping frames still remain retained; tracking, triangulation, recovery and BA selection policies are unchanged.
-Frame retirement, covisibility, bounded feature storage and Sim(3)/loop corrections remain separate work.
+Mapping frames remain retained by default; opt-in [guarded retirement](frame-retirement.md) can remove redundant storage after reanchoring.
+[Shared-landmark BA selection](local-map-selection.md) is now opt-in; the temporal baseline remains the default.
+Hard memory bounds and Sim(3)/loop corrections remain separate work.
 Direct registered-ID mutation or pose mutation outside the validated map-update path is unsupported.

 ## Validation